 Johns Hopkins University – Bloomberg School of Public Health

 The online master’s of applied science in population health management at the Johns Hopkins Bloomberg School of Public Health is a flexible program that can be completed in two to four years of part-time study.
 Courses in this program are designed to help students understand and lead population health management systems.
-For students looking for a shorter program, there is a 25-credit certificate program as well.
+For students looking for a shorter program, there is also a 25-credit certificate program.

 Thomas Jefferson University – College of Population Health

 This degree has three track options: science, employer, and management.
-The science track is for students interested in a more general program or who are new to population health, the management track is for professionals already working in the field who want additional leadership skills, and the employer track is for business and healthcare professionals who are interested in addressing employee health within organizations.
+The science track is for students interested in a more general program or who are new to population health.
+The management track is for professionals already working in the field who want additional leadership skills.
+The employer track is for business and healthcare professionals who are interested in addressing employee health within organizations.

-Because of the intensive nature of this degree, candidates for admission must have already completed extensive prerequisite coursework and must have already earned a bachelor’s degree from an accredited institution with at least a 3.0 GPA.
+Because of the intensive nature of this degree, candidates for admission must have already completed extensive prerequisite coursework.
+They must have already earned a bachelor’s degree from an accredited institution with at least a 3.0 GPA.

 Seton Hall University – School of Health and Medical Sciences